svenuscf/arista-ceos-sr-mpls/readme.md

 (Replace r1 with any node r1–r10.)

-or if you have configure routes to your internal network, you can directly SSH to the router management IP address.
+or if you have configured routes to your internal network, you can SSH directly to the router management IP address.
 For example:
 ```
 ssh admin@172.100.100.11